AdobeDocs/campaign.en/help/v8/start/gs-permissions.md

 In the Admin Console, each Adobe Experience Cloud product profiles for Campaign is associated to an operator group in Campaign UI.

-Learn how to create and assign product profiles in [this page](manage-permissions.md).
+Learn how to create and assign product profiles in [this page](manage-permissions.md#create-a-product-profile).

 ## Named rights{#named-rights}

 As a member of a product profile (i.e operator group), a user has rights to perform operations, called 'Named Rights', and has read and/or write access to data.
 An operator can be a member of multiple operator groups: rights and access permissions are additive.

-Named Rights grant permissions to:

-* Perform operations
-    For example, the **Analyze** button in the Delivery editor is activated for members of the **Delivery Operator** group who have the **Prepare Delivery** Named Right

-* Access to folders
-    Membership of Operator Groups can grant or restrict access rights to folders, by changing the security settings on folders.
-[Learn more in Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/getting-started/permissions/access-management-folders.html?lang=en#permissions-on-a-folder){target="_blank"}.
-For example it can impact: **Write access** to create new entities (such as deliveries, profiles, etc.), **Read access** to use entities, **Delete access** to delete entities.

 <!--